 Greens Creek Mine ore is mined via underground methods.
-Waste rock removed from the mine is disposed of in waste rock site 23 and the Tailings Disposal Facility (TDF).
+Waste rock removed from the mine is disposed of in waste rock Site 23 and the Tailings Disposal Facility (TDF).
 At the mill, the ore is ground and processed by flotation producing concentrates containing primarily lead and zinc with smaller portions of silver and gold.
 Flotation concentrates are thickened, filter pressed, and then trucked to the Hawk Inlet terminal for shipment off-site.
 Tailings from the flotation process are thickened and filter-pressed.
 The mill generates approximately 1,800 dry tons of filter-pressed tailings per day, or approximately 650,000 tons of tailings annually.
 Approximately half of the tailings are backfilled into the underground mine.
 The remainder of the dry tailings are covered and transported to the TDF, which is located in the upper reaches of the Tributary Creek drainage.

-1.1.1 This permit covers disposal of waste or monitoring at the following sites.
+1.1.1 This permit covers the disposal of waste and monitoring at the following sites.
+The disposal sites and related appurtenances described in this Section 1.1.1 are approved for the disposal of wastes and approved as treatment works as per 18 AAC 70.990 (63) and not subject to WQS per 18 AAC 70.010(c).
 This permit does not authorize the discharge of wastewater to surface water.
 Surface water discharges from the Greens Creek Mine are authorized under Alaska Pollutant Discharge Elimination System Permit (APDES) AK0043206.

-1.1.1.1 Tailings Disposal Facility (TDF)
+1.1.1.1 TDF

-The TDF consists of a drystack tailings pile and runoff surge pond situated adjacent to one another.
-In 2003, an Environmental Impact Statement (EIS) for expansion of the TDF was finalized by the U.S. Forest Service and followed by approval to expand the TDF to a footprint of approximately 62 acres.
-On August 30, 2013, an EIS for another expansion of the TDF was completed.
-Afterward, the U.S. Forest Service approved plans to expand the TDF footprint southward by about 18 acres.
-The projected total area of the TDF is about 80 acres, and it serves as the final disposal site for tailings, waste rock, and other solid waste as allowed in section 2.1.
+The TDF consists of a drystack tailings pile and runoff surge ponds (Pond 7 and Pond 10) situated adjacent to one another.
+The runoff surge ponds collect stormwater, TDF runoff, TDF underflow, and mine water before it is treated and discharged.
+In 2003, an Environmental Impact Statement (EIS) for expansion of the TDF was finalized by the U.S. Forest Service and followed by approval to expand the drystack tailings pile to a footprint of approximately 62 acres.
+On August 30, 2013, an Environmental Impact Statement (EIS) for another expansion of the TDF was completed.
+Afterward, the U.S. Forest Service approved plans to expand the TDF footprint southward by about 18 acres, increasing the total disturbed area of the TDF plus appurtenances to approximately 102 acres.
+The drystack tailings pile is currently 65 acres, and it serves as the final disposal site for tailings, waste rock, and other solid waste as allowed in section 2.1.